Mobile security: Operating system

-Sometimes it is possible to overcome the security safeguards by modifying the operating system itself.
-As real-world examples, this section covers the manipulation of firmware and malicious signature certificates.
+Sometimes it is possible to overcome the security safeguards by modifying the operating system (OS) itself, such as the manipulation of firmware and malicious signature certificates.
 These attacks are difficult.

 In 2004, vulnerabilities in virtual machines running on certain devices were revealed.
 It was possible to bypass the bytecode verifier and access the native underlying operating system.
 The results of this research were not published in detail.
 The firmware security of Nokia's Symbian Platform Security Architecture (PSA) is based on a central configuration file called SWIPolicy.
-In 2008, it was possible to manipulate the Nokia firmware before it is installed, and in fact in some downloadable versions of it, this file was human-readable, so it was possible to modify and change the image of the firmware.
-This vulnerability has been solved by an update from Nokia.
+In 2008, it was possible to manipulate the Nokia firmware before it was installed.
+In fact, some downloadable versions of this file were human-readable, so it was possible to modify and change the image of the firmware.
+This vulnerability was solved by an update from Nokia.

-In theory, smartphones have an advantage over hard drives since the OS files are in ROM and cannot be changed by malware.
-However, in some systems it was possible to circumvent this: in the Symbian OS it was possible to overwrite a file with a file of the same name.
+In theory, smartphones have an advantage over hard drives since the OS files are in read-only memory (ROM) and cannot be changed by malware.
+However, in some systems it was possible to circumvent this: in the Symbian OS, it was possible to overwrite a file with a file of the same name.
 On the Windows OS, it was possible to change a pointer from a general configuration file to an editable file.